MCG-13/MCG-13/README.md

 Hey there, I'm Mauro Gonçalves, 29, and I've recently decided to change my life and start programming. <br />
 For now I've started my studies with HTML and CSS, and after I intend to learn Java and Python. <br />
-Eventually I intend to find work in Web Development, or another area, but for now I'm still getting to know the programming world. <br />
+Eventually I intend to find work in Web Development, or another area, but for now I'm still getting to know the programming world, so nothing's set in stone. <br />
 If you want or need to contact me, you can use my e-mail:

                                                   mgwork013@gmail.com